ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/json.md

 For each element of the input sequence:

 1. The value of the current filtered `@` object becomes equal to the current element of the input sequence.
-2. Executing the expression in the filter
+2. Executing the expression in the filter.
 3. If an error occurs during the expression execution, the current element of the input sequence is skipped.
 4. If the expression execution result is the only `true` value, the current element is added to the filter result.

 **Example:**

-Suppose we have a JSON document describing the user's friends
+Suppose we have a JSON document describing the user's friends:

 ```json
 {